Sophie Hicks: Early career in fashion

-Hicks started work at the age of 17, as a guest fashion editor for the fashion magazine Harpers & Queen’s first teenage issue. and worked with photographers Peter Lindbergh, Paolo Roversi, Arthur Elgort, Bruce Weber and David Bailey.
+Hicks started work at the age of 17, as a guest fashion editor for the fashion magazine Harpers & Queen’s first teenage issue.
+She remained in fashion for a little over 10 years.

+For most of this period, she worked for fashion magazines.
+She became a fashion editor for British Vogue and Tatler and worked with photographers Peter Lindbergh, Paolo Roversi, Arthur Elgort, Bruce Weber and David Bailey.
 Early in her career, she undertook a lifeswap with the American journalist and biographer, Bob Colacello, then editor of Andy Warhol's Interview Magazine.

 Hicks appeared in the June 1984 cover of i-D Magazine.
 She was photographed by David Bailey. i-D staff included this cover in their list for the top 35 covers of the history of the magazine.

 In 1986, Hicks left the magazine world to work, for two years, with the fashion designer, Azzedine Alaia, styling photographic shoots to record his oeuvre for the Alaia publication, AA.

 In the same year, she also had a part in a film directed by Federico Fellini: Intervista.